M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Model Implementation Details

 \subsection{VAE-Based Baselines}

-In this section, we introduce the model and training hyperparameters for VAE-based baselines introduced in the unconditional synthesis in \cref{sec:unconditional-synthesis}.
+In this section, we detail the model hyperparameters for VAE-based baselines introduced in the unconditional synthesis in \cref{sec:unconditional-synthesis}.

 For VAE-A, to reduce the input complexity, we downsample it from $90 \times 90 \times 180$ to $45 \times 45 \times 90$ and upsample the synthetic results using nearest neighbor algorithm.
 The hidden dimension is 256 and the latent space dimension is 300.
-The model is trained with batch size 16, learning rate $5 \times 10^{-3}$ until convergence.

 For VAE-N, the VAE architecture contains MLP-based encoder and decoder, each with 4 layers.
-The input dimension is $D_\text{NF}$, and the hidden and the latent space dimensions are both 100.
+The input dimension is $D_\text{NF}$, and the hidden and the latent space dimensions are both 300.
 The likelihood of the reconstructed data is measured by the mean squared error (MSE).
-The model is trained with batch size 32, learning rate $10^{-3}$ until convergence.